Styyx1/Ruvaak-Readme/Ruvaak Beginners guide.md

 ## Abstract
 > "The nights are frightening and cruel.
 Every corner can hide something horrible.
 I feel like someone's watching me all the time.
 Let me give you one word of advice: You need to be prepared, always!
 Running away does not make one a coward, it makes one a survivor!"
 - *Note: The details given below are not exhaustive and many other components exist in the list which we recommend you discover.*
+- *Another Note: This is NOT your typical vanilla game.
+Do not expect the main quest to be an early start.
+Think different, try new stuff.
+Don't belive me?
+Go to Bleakfalls Barrow and tell me how far you got!*

 ## Initial Setup